-A lack of risk appetite for emerging markets saw EM Credit unchanged with the JP Morgan EMBI Plus Sovereign Spread Index unchanged over the period at 405 points while the domestic ALBI (All Bond Total Return Index) returned a more modest 3.70% on the back of consistent R186 support.
-In the global credit space, the Markit iBoxx USD Liquid High Yield Index gained 1.54 % over the period.
-The VIX Index, which measures S&P 500 risk sentiment, traded slightly higher at the end of the quarter at 15.08 from 13.71.
+In the global credit space, the Markit iBoxx USD Liquid High Yield Index gained 0.83% over the period.
+The VIX Index, which measures risk sentiment, traded slightly higher at the end of the quarter at 16.24 from 14.06.

 The portfolio's investment universe consists, apart from assets in liquid form, of equity securities listed on the Johannesburg Stock Exchange.
 The portfolio may also invest in participatory interests and other forms of participation in portfolios of collective investment schemes, registered in South Africa.
 The portfolio will invest in up to 50 equity securities and such equity securities will not include companies outside of the top 60 companies by market capitalization on the FTSE/JSE Securities Exchange.
 The portfolio's equity exposure will always exceed 80% of the portfolio's net asset value.
 The portfolio may from time to time invest in financial instruments, in accordance with the provisions of the Act, and the Regulations thereto, as amended from time to time, in order to achieve the portfolio's investment objective.